IgniteUI/igniteui-docfx/jp/components/grids_templates/row-editing.md

 import { Component, ViewChild } from '@angular/core';
 import { data } from './data';
 import { IgxGridComponent } from 'igniteui-angular';
+// import { IgxGridComponent } from '@infragistics/igniteui-angular'; for licensed package

 @Component({
     selector: 'app-grid-row-edit',